What is your attitude to Life Insurance?

 Why Life Insurance is known as ‘personal risk insurance’…

-• Property (building and/ or contents – including whether to include specific items?);
+- Property (building and/ or contents – including whether to include specific items?);

-• Motor vehicle/ bikes (and if applicable: marine, caravan, etc);
+- Motor vehicle/ bikes (and if applicable: marine, caravan, etc);

-• Personal health insurance;
+- Personal health insurance;

-• Funeral;
+- Funeral;

-• Pets; and
+- Pets; and

-• Home workers.
+- Home workers.

-Awakening your sensibility
+Awakening your insurance sensibility

-• building & contents (averaging if under-insured; excess usually applicable on claim) – what would it cost to clear the rubble and to restore your home and furnishings to their previous standard?
+- building & contents. (averaging if under-insured; excess usually applicable on claim.)
+What would it cost to clear the rubble and to restore your home and furnishings to their previous standard?

 Self-insurance dilemma

-A question to consider in this regard is whether the loss you are prepared to bear in such an event will jeopardise your future financial security or the attainment of specific financial goals?
+A question to consider in this regard is whether the loss you are prepared to bear in such an event will jeopardise –

-• Almost nobody ever actually sets the money aside specifically for such events; and
+- Almost nobody ever actually sets the money aside specifically for such events; and

 Ultimate wealth protection